fangsonghub/fangsonghub.github.io/teaching/s20_4510_qc/project.md

    encryption that admit evaluation of quantum circuits.
 A novel idea that also lead to breakthrough results by the same author.
   *  [[Zhandry18](https://eprint.iacr.org/2017/1080)] A unique quantum
-   primitive, quantum lightening, with applications in quantum money.
+   primitive, quantum lightning, with applications in quantum money.
 Can you construct it from other problems?
   *  [[DPVR12](https://epubs.siam.org/doi/10.1137/100813683)] Making
    randomness extractors secure against _quantum side information_.